Cycling74/rnbo.unity.audioplugin/README.md

 cp -r SimpleFreqParam/Assets/Plugins/Darwin ../build/SimpleFreqParam/Assets/Plugins/
 ```

 Then install your package into your Unity project.
-In the inspector, you will need to set the plugins to load on startup,
-and you'll also likely need to update the `Android` plugin details to only load on `Android`
-and potentially update the `CPU` entry for the Android plugin.
-For example, you will need to change this entry to `ARM64` for the Quest 2.

 ## Resources